Heraion of Samos: Votive offerings

 A large number of terracotta and ivory pomegranates and poppy pods have been found near the temple - representations of votive offerings of perishable goods in a more permanent medium.
 Archaeobotanical analysis has revealed large quantities of pomegranate and poppy seeds on the site, which demonstrate that the real fruit were indeed presented to the goddess as offerings.

 Substantial amounts of pottery tableware and drinking cups were found around the sanctuary, where they were used in sacrificial feasts.
 The most significant are a type from the early sixth century.
 Some of these are painted with ΗΡΗ (Hera), indicating that they belonged to the goddess.
 Others have the letters ΔΗ (DE) painted on them, which might indicate that they were public property (demosion).
 Either interpretation would be important for understanding the political history of early sixth century Samos, which is very obscure.
-However, Kyrielis has argued that they actually read (Η)ΡΗ (Hera).
+However, Kyrieleis has argued that they actually read (Η)ΡΗ (Hera).
 The workshops in which this pottery was manufactured have been found on the site of the sanctuary.

 The waterlogged soil has preserved a large number of wooden votives from the Archaic period.
 This is exceptional - almost no other wooden objects from this period have been found in Greece - and they thus provide a unique insight into the ritual activities of less wealthy visitors to the sanctuary.
 They include a wide range of pieces from masterpieces of wooden sculpture and furniture, through to roughly carved spoons.
 A particularly special class of object are roughly carved curved objects, of which about 40 examples have been found to date.
 These are usually around 40 cm long and have been identified as rather abstract depictions of boats.
 They may be the dedications of shipowners or objects for a special ritual.
 A full-size ship's hull from the late seventh century BC, measuring about 20 m, was also found.
 There are also several miniature stools, intricately carved with images of horses.